 For the Love of Art by Kelly-Anne Riess

-Sumbit an Article to Splice
+Submit an Article to Splice

 Call the Filmpool at 306-757-8818 if you would like to get involved with the creation of Splice.
 The Filmpool pays contributors an honorarium for published articles.
 All decisions regarding prospective articles and submissions are made by the Splice Magazine chair person and the Splice editorial committee.
-Submitting an article does not guarantee inclusion of your article.

 Splice Magazine Committee